RAVANv2/MCQ-Generation-/README.md

  I even enrolled in a *Masters of Data Mining* and will probably do some similar projects.
 I will link anything useful here.

 I've already put some more time on finishing the project, but I would like to transform it more to a tutorial about getting into the field of AI while having the ability to easily extend it with new custom features.

-## Updates

-**Update - 29.12.19:**
-The repository has become pretty popular, so I added a new notebook (*Demo.ipynb*) that combines all the modules and generates questions for any text.
-I reordered the other notebooks and documented the code (a bit better).